Willo Perron

 WP

-Yeah.
-Those offices were meant to be industrial, utilitarian, raw, even avant-garde.
-In the beginning, everything leaned into utilitarianism because of a lack of means—we built with whatever was available.
-The question was always: how do we make stores quickly but still give them identity?
-American Apparel was designed in the same way, just expressed in a more pop, more colorful way.
+Those offices were meant to be industrial, utilitarian, raw—even avant-garde.
+Early on, everything leaned into utilitarianism simply because of constraints—we built with whatever was available.
+The question was always: how do we make spaces quickly and still give them identity?
+American Apparel followed the same logic, just expressed in a more pop, more colorful way.

 EO

-That’s what I liked about American Apparel.
-It was so simple—basics as style.
-Then Kanye was music as lifestyle, or music as art, as fashion…
+That’s what I always appreciated about American Apparel—it was so simple.
+Basics as style.
+And then with Kanye, it became music as lifestyle, or music as art, as fashion…

 WP

-But here’s the interesting thing: if you give someone who’s really a genius—just at life—a simple thing to figure out, they can turn it into a lifelong pursuit.
-In Dov’s case, it was the white T-shirt.
-He made that his life’s journey.
+The thing is, if you give someone who’s genuinely brilliant—brilliant at life—a simple problem to work with, they can turn it into a lifelong pursuit.
+For Dov, it was the white T-shirt.
+He made that his life’s work.
 And I say this having known a lot of brilliant people—Dov is one of the most intelligent I’ve ever met.
-He brought together knowledge of art, design, manufacturing, finance, all of it, and combined it with a deep integrity about onshore production, immigration policy, fair wages.
-Now, most people who are brilliant might feel like that isn’t a good use of their brilliance, but that’s exactly what made the company special.
-That’s what made those characters incredible.
-They took something simple and did it exceptionally well.
+He brought together knowledge of art, design, manufacturing, finance, and paired it with deep convictions around onshore production, immigration policy, fair wages.
+Most people that smart might think that’s not a worthy use of their brilliance.
+But that’s what made the company interesting.
+That’s what made those characters extraordinary—they took something simple and executed it exceptionally well.

 EO

-There’s a saying that a business doesn’t really take off until at least seven years.
-It takes time.
-Do you feel like that applies to you?
-Because success has different faces—recognition, collaboration, financial, creative.
-When did you feel like it wasn’t just happening to you, but you were making it happen?
+There’s a saying that a business doesn’t really take off until at least seven years—it takes time to mature.
+Do you feel like that applied to you?
+Because success looks different each time—recognition, collaboration, financial, creative.
+When did it shift from happening to you to you actively shaping it?

 WP

-I always had a sense that the me portion of my success would come at about the age I’m at now.
-I looked at architects and designers I admired and realized—oh, they didn’t really do anything until their 40s or 50s.
-It was never a sprint to the finish line for me.
+I always sensed that the “me” part of my success would arrive around the age I am now.
+I’d look at architects and designers I admired and notice—they didn’t really do their defining work until their 40s or 50s.
+So it never felt like a sprint to the finish line.

 EO